sanpo-blockchain/Content-NFT/README.md

 ___

 ## License
-JCBI Content NFT Ethereum is released under the MIT License.
+Content NFT Ethereum is released under the MIT License.